 |ESV||but if a woman has long hair, it is her glory?
 For her hair is given to her for a covering.|

 How do other Bible readers interpret these verses?
-Many Bible readers obey the principle of what Paul is saying, which is that men should look like men and women should look like women.
-When women look like women, whether their hair is long or not, it’s her glory because she is living according to God’s intention for her.
+Many Bible readers obey the principle of what Paul is saying: that men should look like men and women should look like women.
+When women look like women, whether their hair is long or not, it’s her glory because she lives according to God’s intention.

-In other words, people shouldn’t blur the differences between the genders God created, which are male and female.
+In other words, people shouldn’t blur the differences between the genders God created, male and female.
 The principle of gender differentiation is rooted in God’s creation of people as men and women.

 |Translation||1 Timothy 2:9|

 |KJV||In like manner also, that women adorn themselves in modest apparel, with shamefacedness and sobriety; not with broided hair, or gold, or pearls, or costly array;|

 |NKJV||“In like manner also, that the women adorn themselves in modest apparel, with propriety and moderation, not with braided hair or gold or pearls or costly clothing.”|

 |NIV||“I also want the women to dress modestly, with decency and propriety, adorning themselves, not with elaborate hairstyles or gold or pearls or expensive clothes,”|